almquistj/adkpitch/PITCHME.md

 - everyone use the same environment |
 - useful in long run when new versions of tools/packages appear |
 - fast with minimal overhead |
+- installation of environment is scripted or pre-built |
+- same environment can be used by e.g. Jenkins |
 - environment can be automatically verified to e.g. build AOSP |
-- same environment can be used by e.g. Jenkins |
-- easy to switch back to older versions without mess |
+- run multiple versions |

 ---